MicrosoftDocs/azure-docs/articles/defender-for-cloud/endpoint-detection-response.md

 ## Detect an Endpoint Detection and Response solution

 Defender for Cloud offers various recommendation that harden and remediate threats to your environments.
-The following three recommendations will detect if an Endpoint Detection and Response solution exists on your Azure virtual machines (VM), AWS EC2 instances and GCP VM instances respectively.
+The following three recommendations will detect if an Endpoint Detection and Response solution exists on your Azure virtual machines (VM), AWS EC2 instances and GCP VM instances.

-- `Endpoint Detection and Response (EDR) solution should be installed on Virtual Machines`
+- [Azure VM](#detect-endpoint-detection-and-response-solution-on-azure-vm) -`Endpoint Detection and Response (EDR) solution should be installed on Virtual Machines`
-- `Endpoint Detection and Response (EDR) solution should be installed on EC2s`
+- [AWS  EC2 instances](#detect-endpoint-detection-and-response-solution-on-aws-ec2-instances) -`Endpoint Detection and Response (EDR) solution should be installed on EC2s`
-- `Endpoint Detection and Response (EDR) solution should be installed on Virtual Machines (GCP)`
+- [GCP VM instances](#detect-endpoint-detection-and-response-solution-on-gcp-vm-instances) -`Endpoint Detection and Response (EDR) solution should be installed on Virtual Machines (GCP)`

 The following EDR solutions are supported and can be enabled through Defender for Cloud